brettbeyer99/Machine_Learning_WalkThrough/README.md

 # Daily Machine Learning Algorithm Implementation

-Welcome to your daily machine learning algorithm challenge!
-The goal is to implement one machine learning algorithm from scratch each day.
-This README file serves as a progress tracker, where you can check off each algorithm once it's completed.
+The following is a walkthrough to implement a variety of machine learning algorithms from scratch.
+You can track your progress by checking the boxes when you've completed each algorithm.
+The daily schedule is tentative, and you're free to go through the walkthrough at your own pace and in any order.

+I've provided solutions for the algorithms, but I encourage you to fork the repository and try coding each algorithm yourself!

 ## Instructions
 - [ ] Start with Day 1 and work your way down the list.